Horse64/old-core.horse64.org/README.md

 - **Easy to ship.** Single-binary output.
 No need to add an interpreter or separate libaries, making it suitable for cloud & micro service use.

-- **Multimedia included.** The runtime supports 3D via OpenGL, and 2D UIs out of the box.
+- **Multimedia included.** Support for 3D via OpenGL, and 2D UIs out of the box.

 - **Open.** *Horse64* is, excluding its logo, all free software under BSD-like licensing.
 [Check the license here.](LICENSE.md)

-- **Reliable.** Horse64 comes with comfortable garbage-collection, giving you stability without manual hand-holding.
+- **Reliable.** Comfortable garbage-collection gives you stability without manual hand-holding.

 Get Started